Man sentenced to death for murder of Nebraska store clerk

 WILBER, Neb.
 (AP) — A man was sentenced to death Wednesday for killing and dismembering a Nebraska hardware store clerk who refused to commit to his lifestyle of group sex and fraud.

 Aubrey Trail was convicted in 2019 of first-degree murder and criminal conspiracy to commit murder. in the 2017 murder of Sydney Loofe.
-A three-judge panel imposed the sentence at the county courthouse in Wilber, about 40 miles (65 kilometers) southwest of Lincoln.
+A three-judge panel sentenced Trail Wednesday at the county courthouse in Wilber, about 40 miles (65 kilometers) southwest of Lincoln.

-Prosecutors argued at trial that Trail and his girlfriend at the time, Bailey Boswell, planned to kill someone before Boswell met the 24-year-old Loofe, a cashier at a Menards store in Lincoln, on the dating app Tinder and lured her to them.
+Prosecutors said at trial that Trail and his girlfriend, Bailey Boswell, had been planning to kill someone before Boswell met the 24-year-old Loofe, a cashier at a Menards store in Lincoln, on the dating app Tinder and lured her to them.

 Loofe’s body parts were found in garbage bags, cut into 14 pieces and left in ditches along country roads in rural Clay County.